 With Spike, you make it super easy to communicate and collaborate through email.
 Basically, Spike helps you get work done better and more efficiently.

 Spike includes two vital features for cleaning up your Inbox:

 Priority Inbox: Spike sorts and manages your email for you.
 Priority Inbox puts all your most crucial mail upfront while filing away less critical emails for you to check later.

-Advanced search: With Spike, there is no need to search threads endlessly.
+Super search: With Spike, there is no need to search threads endlessly.
 This feature allows you to search any keyword or file across your entire inbox.
 And just like that, you can find anything with a click of a button.
 File management has never been easier.